Faculty Advisor - Dr. In-Hyouk Song

 The Texas State Chapter of the Society of Manufacturing Engineers is open for membership by all Engineering and Technology students.
 SME was organized to promote professional growth and society activity among its members.
 All interested university faculty and students are welcome to join.

 The Society of Women Engineers (SWE) is a national, not-for-profit educational and service organization that stimulates women to achieve full potential in their careers as engineers and leaders and expand the image of the engineering profession.
-The Texas State Chapter of the Society of Women Engineers (TS-SWE) is open for membership to students from Engineering, Technology, Computer Science and related fields that are active SWE members.
-TS-SWE members have the opportunity to participate in activities that enhance leadership abilities, reach out to girls interested in engineering careers, and permit interchange of ideas among its members.
+The Texas State collegiate section of the Society of Women Engineers is open for membership to students from Engineering, Engineering Technology, Computer Science and related fields that are active SWE members.
+Chapter members have the opportunity to participate in activities that enhance leadership abilities, reach out to girls interested in engineering careers, and permit interchange of ideas among its members.

 This is a calendar of student organization events and meetings within the Ingram School of Engineering.
 To view the details and location of a meeting please select the event..